 Size and Weight Comparison

-Weight of a lens is as important as its external dimensions, especially if you are planning to hand hold your camera and lens combination for longer periods.
+The weight of a lens is equally significant as its external dimensions, particularly if you intend to handhold your camera and lens combination for extended periods.
 Olympus 30mm F3.5 Macro weighs 128g, 37% (77g) lighter than the Panasonic 25mm F1.4 II ASPH's weight of 205g.

 Lens Mounts

-Both Panasonic 25mm F1.4 II ASPH and Olympus 30mm F3.5 Macro has the same Micro Four Thirds lens mount.
-Some of the latest released cameras that are compatible with the Micro Four Thirds lenses are OM System OM-5, Panasonic GH6 and OM System OM-1.
+Both the Panasonic 25mm F1.4 II ASPH and the Olympus 30mm F3.5 Macro has the same Micro Four Thirds lens mount.
+Some of the latest released cameras that are compatible with the Micro Four Thirds lenses are OM System OM-1 II, Panasonic G9 II and OM System OM-5.

 Focal Range